Revelation Overview

 Bowls – Encompasses God’s wrath, from start to finish (Rev 15:1, 7, 16:1)

 Now let’s consider that “midpoint” of the 70th Week of Daniel, which corresponds to the start of the Time, times, and half a time period.
-This “midpoint” a time of persecution that lasts 3 1/2 years, and ends when God destroys the persecutors.
+This “midpoint” is a time of persecution that lasts 3 1/2 years, and ends when God destroys the persecutors.

 How Corresponding Periods Relate to Midpoint